WarrenTheRabbit/pytest-onboarding/README.md

 *Why*.
 In a sense, this repository embodies how I view software engineering.
 Fundamentally, I see software engineering as a complex social activity that unfolds over time.
 In my book, to be a software engineer means to seek responsibility, build relationships and adopt attitudes of curiosity, empathy and servant leadership.

 For although code is a technical artifact inside a computer, it is also an attempt to model and achieve something 'out there'.
 An 'out there' that goes on and changes regardless of what the code says; that changes as people's understandings and discoveries of what matters to them in their reality changes.
-Therefore, a software engineer cannot cannot model or act with purpose about things that are 'out there' without patience, commitment, empiricism and people-skills.
+Therefore, a software engineer cannot model or act with purpose about the things that are 'out there' without patience, commitment, empiricism and people-skills.

 *How*.
 If you interact with me, you can expect me to be passionate, fully engaged and kind.
 You are also very welcome to interact with me.
 I've chosen software engineering as a career path because it demands and inspires the whole of my personality and skillset.